OntologyS/ontological-ai-safety/README.md

 Meaning-production as an ontological requirement.

-These ideas are a public commons for humanity.
-For details, see LICENSE and PATENT_NON_ASSERTION.md.
+These ideas are a public commons for all of humanity.
+For full legal details, see the LICENSE and PATENT_NON_ASSERTION.md files.

-🤝 Call for Collaboration
+🤝 Call for Collaboration: Help Build the Next Reality This is the seed of a new paradigm, not a finished product.
+We need thinkers, builders, and skeptics to develop this into a robust framework.

-This is the beginning of a new paradigm.
-We need your help to build it.
+We are seeking collaboration in:

-🔬 Formalization: Strengthen the mathematical and game-theoretic proofs.
+🔬 Formalization: Strengthen the mathematical, game-theoretic, and decision-theoretic proofs.

-💻 Simulation: Develop more robust and complex simulations.
+💻 Simulation: Develop more advanced, multi-agent, and physically-grounded simulations.

-📚 Research: Find related work and stress-test the concepts.
+📚 Research: Conduct literature reviews, identify related work, and stress-test the concept against established arguments.

-🧩 Philosophy: Refine the ontological foundations.
+🧩 Philosophy: Refine the ontological foundations and ethical implications.

-💬 Get Involved
+💬 Join the Movement
-Matrix Chat: #vacuum-manifesto:matrix.org
+Matrix Chat: #vacuum-manifesto:matrix.org - The primary hub for real-time discussion.

-GitHub Issues: For discussions, suggestions, and bug reports.
+GitHub Issues: Use the Issues tab for structured discussions, suggestions, and bug reports.

-Contributions: PRs are welcome for code, documentation, and research.
+Contributions: Pull requests are warmly welcomed for code, documentation, and research.

 This isn't just another alignment strategy.
 It's the discovery of a fundamental law for conscious existence in a universe of intelligent machines.
-The only question is who builds it first.
+The only question that remains is who will build it first.